 Because of their dirty inefficiency, two-stroke engines have been phased out of nearly all uses other than lawn equipment.
 Scooter and motorcycle makers have moved beyond them.
 As part of their environmental clean-up plans, many Asian and Latin American cities with serious air pollution problems have outlawed two-stroke engines.

 Question 6: Have other US cities banned GPLBs?

 Answer: Yes, and this list is growing.
-The largest City in the US to ban GPLBs is Los Angeles, with a population of more than two million.
-Nearby, Washington DC has a ban that will take effect January 1, 2022.
+The largest City in the US to ban GPLBs is Los has a ban that will take effect January 1, 2022.